-At this time, the MACLP Program has two Program Administrators: Tinnie Taylor (Senior Academic Advisor - Psychology) and Marissa Spruiell, (Academic Advisor - Psychology).
-Tinnie and Marissa work with enrolled students and handles questions about classes, enrollment, registration, add/drop, challenge exams, enrolled student course waivers and other academic matters, including transfers between the MAP and MACLP programs.
-Tinnie also has office hours at the Irvine Graduate Campus, usually on Wednesdays and Marissa has office hours at the Encino Graduate Campus, usually on Mondays.
+At this time, the MACLP Program has two Program Administrators: Marissa Spruiell (Senior Academic Advisor - Psychology) and Nazanein Vazira-Bhullar (Interim Academic Advisor - Psychology).
+Marissa and Nazanein work with enrolled students and handle questions about classes, enrollment, registration, add/drop, challenge exams, enrolled student course waivers and other academic matters, including transfers between the MAP and MACLP programs.
+Marissa also has office hours at the Encino Graduate Campus, usually on Mondays and Nazanein has office hours at the Irvine Graduate Campus, usually on Wednesday.
 You may contact either of them by phone or email:

-Tinnie Taylor (310) 568-5618 tinnie.taylor@pepperdine.edu Marissa Spruiell (310) 568-5503 marissa.spruiell@pepperdine.edu
+Marissa Spruiell (310) 568-5503 marissa.spruiell@pepperdine.edu